kyledillard1/Windows-Server-Active-Directory-Lab-Virtualized-/README.md

 - Promoted the server to a domain controller
 - Created and managed Active Directory organizational units (OUs)
 - Created domain users and security groups
 - Added users to security groups for role-based access management
+- Assigned **NTFS Read & Execute permissions** to a Help Desk security group to enforce least-privilege access
 - Performed common IT support tasks such as password resets, account unlocks, and account administration

 ---